Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish counting

 Efforts to mitigate issues related to light, noise, and feature recognition led to the development of segmentation methods that combined local normalized filters and iterative selection thresholds \cite{coronel2018identification}.
 Although these methods demonstrated high performance in correcting non-uniform lighting, reducing noise, and identifying features, the unique challenges posed by aquaculture settings, such as fish shadows caused by water refraction and continuous movement of shoals, continued to affect segmentation accuracy and limit the effectiveness of traditional computer vision methods for fish counting \cite{hernandez2018development}.

-The introduction of deep learning techniques has opened new avenues for fish counting in aquaculture.
+Introducing deep learning techniques has opened new avenues for fish counting in aquaculture.
 With the increasing availability of fish datasets, deep learning models have been applied to this domain, offering strong adaptability and easy transformation without requiring complex feature extraction work \cite{labao2019cascaded, xu2020detection}.
-Convolutional neural networks (CNNs) have been shown to achieve high accuracy in detecting and counting fish of different sizes by adjusting different thresholds \cite{lainez2019automated}.
+Convolutional neural networks (CNNs) have achieved high accuracy in detecting and counting fish of different sizes by adjusting different thresholds \cite{lainez2019automated}.

 Density-based methods, which estimate the number of fish by mapping input images to corresponding density maps, have also shown promise in fish counting applications.
 These methods provide additional information about the spatial distribution of fish, which can be valuable for various purposes \cite{liu2019adcrowdnet}.
 Hybrid neural network models, such as those combining MCNN and DCNN architectures, have been proposed to improve fish counting accuracy, outperforming traditional CNNs and MCNNs \cite{zhang2020popu, yu2022counting}.